Public Sector Solutions, Strategic Program Design & Management

 Marion County wants to serve the at-risk youth in their community and set them on the path to a better life.
 And it wants to do more than expand services — it wants to know that those services work.
 So, as the county expands a program called Family Check Up & Everyday Parenting, an evidence-based approach to positive parenting, they are working with Social Finance to monitor and measure the progress of the program.

 This is just one example of innovative performance management practices that governments are using to inform decision making and improve services for their communities.
 It is a concept that is quickly gaining traction: National League of Cities, What Works Cities, Results for America, and America Forward are all focused on the power of data to drive effective and efficient government.
-And the Pew-MacArthur Results First Initiative highlights pioneering projects in their on evidence-based policymaking.
+And the Pew-MacArthur Results First Initiative highlights pioneering projects in their latest brief on evidence-based policymaking.

 Given this momentum — and the compelling case for data-driven policy — why is the monitoring and measurement work of Marion County still an anomaly, an outlier in the vast landscape of government-funded service provision?
 Why has it not become standard operating procedure for state and local governments across the United States?